XWinterVarit/sql-learn2/script_commit_partitions/partition_by_time_commands.md

 - Similar to the run_partition_time_test.sql script
 - Runs the scripts in sequence to:
   1. Set up the table structure
-  2. Insert 5 days of test data
+  2. Insert test data with single commit datetime
   3. Drop all partitions except the latest day and P_INITIAL

 ## Running the Scripts